-Named after Kate Granger, who sadly passed away in 2016, Kate worked tirelessly to raise awareness around compassion in the NHS through her #hellomynameis social media campaign, the awards will be presented at the Health and Innovation Expo 2017 at Manchester Central on 11 and 12 September.
+The Kate Granger Awards for Compassionate Care are named after Dr Kate Granger, who sadly passed away in 2016.
+Kate worked tirelessly to raise awareness around compassion in the NHS through her #hellomynameis social media campaign.
+This years’ awards will be presented at the Health and Innovation Expo 2018 at Manchester Central on 5 and 6 September.

 It was while undergoing treatment for cancer that Dr Granger started writing about seeing the NHS “through the eyes of a patient”.
 She launched #hellomynameis campaign to talk about some of her intensely moving experiences.

 The campaign reminds health care professionals of the importance of introducing themselves to patients and how a relatively ‘little thing’ can positively affect a patient’s experience of the treatment and care they receive.
-It is now backed by a significant number of health trusts.
+Kate’s campaign is now supported by UK healthcare organisations and many across the World.

 Who can enter the awards?

-- The first is for an individual working in the NHS or delivering NHS funded services.
+- Individual working in the NHS or delivering NHS funded services.

-- The second is for teams who are part of the NHS or who deliver NHS funded services.
+- Teams that are part of the NHS or who deliver NHS funded services.

-- And finally, the third is for whole organisations that are part of the NHS or deliver NHS funded services.
+- Organisations that are part of the NHS or deliver NHS funded services.

 What are the judges looking for?

 We’re looking for an individual, team or organisation that has made a fantastic difference to patient care.
 We will be looking in particular for:

 - an ambitious and innovative way of delivering patient care

 - high-quality management and leadership